cosmo-ray/yirl/README.md

 * use Linux coding style
 * create a module that allow to use web radio
 * add isometric view in map
-* add canvas widget, with an API base on HTML5 canvas
+* add canvas widget, with an API base on HTML5 canvas [partially done: https://github.com/cosmo-ray/little-space/blob/little-mage/html5-emu.js]
 * add an hex map
 * add any other cool widget
 * use vulkan/gl
 * make a raycasting module
-* 8086 emulator module
+* Improve 8086 emulator module
 * BASIC emulator module
 * add any language support
 * add any cool game template module